 Please send your contributions in .doc or .docx (no pdfs please) format as an email attachment to Jim Collier—firstname.lastname@example.org.

 Order: Your submission should be compiled in the following order: title; author name, affiliation, email address; 5-7 keywords; main text (including images); acknowledgments; references; appendices (as appropriate).
 Please locate footnotes as the bottom of the page (not the end of the document).

 Author Information: Please provide your name, affiliation, and email address.

 Title and Keywords: Please provide a title and keywords in keeping with the lists of words or phrases used by the Library of Congress.
 Please provide five to seven keywords.
 We will use keywords as tags for online searches.

 Headings: Please use unnumbered—unless numbering is necessary for presenting your argument—first- and second- level headings—bold, Garamond, 12-point, capitalized as one would a title.
-Consider descriptive keywords and phrases beyond “introduction” and “conclusion.”
+Please consider descriptive keywords and phrases beyond “introduction” and “conclusion.”

 Links: Please include links to sources and references throughout your text.
 SERRC editors will add links to material generally within our publishing assemblage.

 Style and Tone: The SERRC attracts an international public—though decidedly scholarly and interdisciplinary—audience.
 We wish to reach as broad a number of readers as possible.
 A direct tone (active voice, limited and explicated jargon), short sentences and paragraphs, and use of headings, links, and spacing help make for greater online readability.
 Given your training and preferences, we invite the judicious use of traditional scholarly apparatus.

 References: Chicago author-date.
 Please refer to the Taylor & Francis standard style guide.
 See also the Purdue Online Writing Lab (pdf) and Author-Date: Sample Citations.